 The house then remained dormant for about the next eight years when repairs to the remaining upper floor framing and the renewal of the roof structure and covering were carried.
 Unfortunately, all the Bullet wood framing was replaced with treated Pine.
 Much useful evidence and information has therefore regrettably been thereby lost.

-There has been a shared wish that the house and its surroundings should be a Site of Memory, and that the area where archaeology suggests the quarters for the enslaved people were housed might become a garden of remembrance, perhaps with a statue.
+There has been a shared wish that the house and its surroundings should be a Site of Memory, and that the area where archaeology suggests the quarters for the enslaved people were housed might become a garden of remembrance.